n-eq/mbed-vim/README.md

 * Compiling the current application with different options (clean, verbose mode, etc.) and displaying the output when the compilation is unseccessful.

-* Adding/Removing a library
+* Adding/Removing a library.

-* Setting the application's target/toolchain
+* Setting the application's target/toolchain.

-* Synchronize the dependencies.
+* Synchronizing the different dependencies.

-* Run tests.
+* Running tests.

 ### Default key mappings